Wi11ione/wi11ione.github.io/_pages/research.md

     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Safety Analysis">
       <div class="research-text">
-        <p>Proposed an approach for the safety analysis of autonomous vehicles from complex safety-critical scenario data, which can intuitively reveal the distribution and characteristics of safety-critical scenarios for any given algorithm.</p>
+        <h4>Proposed an approach for the safety analysis of autonomous vehicles from complex safety-critical scenario data, which can intuitively reveal the distribution and characteristics of safety-critical scenarios for any given algorithm.</h4>
       </div>
     </div>
   </a>